abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![toast-gif](show-toast-2.gif)

 -  It behaves exactly the same.
 Nice, now we catch the entire errors in one simple service.
 -  Is it that simple?
 I wish it is but it's not 😀.
-This handling mechanism is only works synchronously.
-When we start to making http requests, our **`CustomErrorHandlerService`** wont catch the errors.
+This handling mechanism only works synchronously.
+When we start making http requests, our **`CustomErrorHandlerService`** won't catch the errors.

 ## How to handle HTTP Requests
-Make an http request and check is it working.
+Make an HTTP request and check if it's working.

 ![http-request](http-request-4.gif)